firefly-iii/docs/docs/docs/data-importer/index.md

 # Firefly III Data Importer documentation

 Welcome to the documentation of the Firefly III Data Importer, the nr.
-1 tool to import from your bank into Firefly III.
+1 tool to import data into Firefly III.

+## Introduction

 This data importer is a universal importer, which means it can import from any sources you can think of.
-And if it can't, well then drop me a line and make me add your favorite data source!
+And if it can't, well then drop me a line and make me add your favorite data source.

-## Introduction
+The data import supports a variety of sources:

+- You can import **CSV files** from *any* source: your bank, YNAB, Tiller or any other source of financial data.
+- You can import from your bank directly using a secure connection.

 Because it is very difficult for a poor open source developer like me to build custom-made secure connections to every single bank out there, I've called in the help from two companies that already solved that enigma.
 They cannot get enough credit: